Our team is excited to help parents, teachers, and students during this time of e-learning and beyond.

 Lindsey Herlehy, Curriculum Writer and Professional Development Specialist

-Lindsey Herlehy holds a Bachelor of Arts Degree in Middle Childhood Education and Master of Education in Educational Administration from Arizona State University.
+Lindsey Herlehy holds a Bachelor of Arts Degree in Middle Childhood Education and Masters of Education in Educational Administration from Arizona State University.
 She received her National Board Certification in Early Adolescence Math in 2014.
 Lindsey is passionate about providing all students with thought-provoking, integrative, and interactive educational opportunities.
 She is skilled in STEAM Learning, Educational Assessment, Secondary Education, Curriculum Development, and Mathematics.

 David Hernandez, Curriculum Writer, and Professional Development Specialist